Deathsmiles II

-is a bullet hell game by Cave, released in 2009.
+is a 2009 bullet hell game by Cave.
 It is the third Cave shoot 'em up to be played using a horizontally-oriented monitor (preceded by Progear and the original Deathsmiles).
 Deathsmiles II is also the first CAVE arcade game to use polygons instead of their traditional sprites for graphics.
-A compilation of Deathsmiles I and Deathsmiles II was released on PlayStation 4, Xbox One, and Nintendo Switch in Japan in December 2021.
+A compilation of Deathsmiles I and Deathsmiles II was released on PlayStation 4, Xbox One, and Nintendo Switch in Japan in December 2021 and later for Microsoft Windows in June 2022.

 Gameplay

 In Deathsmiles II, players control a character armed with a magical weapon, navigating through levels filled with enemies and obstacles.
 The game features multiple characters to choose from, each with their own unique abilities and playstyle.
 As players progress through the game, they can collect power-ups and items to enhance their character's abilities and make them more powerful.

 Deathsmiles II also features a "Mega Black Label" mode, which is a harder version of the game with different levels and challenges.